The Idea of IMLS

 More to that, the IMLS is a a meeting place for international musicians and cultural scientists, ethnomusicologists, tourists and people who are interested in promoting and emerging East-African and European cultures.
 Bring your experience whenever you are to the Pearl of Africa – Uganda in order to nurture the young generations.
 Through different workshops, courses and lectures from native and international musicians, volunteers and music experts, children as well as adults will be offered an opportunity to improve their technical Know-How.

-Besides the maintenance of the African cultural heritage in the teaching course “Ethnomusicology”, other courses taught include; playing music instruments such as Piano, Saxophone, Flute, Guitar, String and Brass instruments together with African Dance and courses such as Voice training, among others, to enhance music and cultural environment in the country.
-Workshops with international guests are intended to provide knowledge to children and interested individuals as well as big groups (e.g. Choirs, School classes, Orchestra etc.), as well and also language and computer courses.
-Furthermore, the audio- studio will give the musicians and composers the necessary environment to record, publish, and therefore, make them known to the world.
+Besides the maintenance of the African cultural heritage in the teaching course “Ethnomusicology”, other courses taught include; National Diploma and Certificate in Music, National Diploma and Certificate in Business and Technical Programs such as ICT, Journalism and Media Studies, Business Administration, Accounting and Finance, Institutional Catering and Hotel Management, Electrical Installation, Fashion and Design, Cosmetology and body Therapy, and short course programs in music instruments like the Piano, Saxophone, Flute, Guitar, String and Brass instruments together with African Dance and courses such as Voice training, among others, to enhance music and cultural environment in the country.
+Workshops with international guests are intended to provide knowledge to children and interested individuals as well as big groups (e.g. Choirs, School classes, Orchestra etc.), as well and also language and computer Skills courses.

 Music is on the rise in Uganda